adsabs/adsabs-dev-api/README.md

 Developers who require regular, automated access to our system are encouraged to contact us to gain access to this API.
 Upon reviewing requests for API access, we will issue a developer key which should be used for the intended purpose and must not be further shared.

+To obtain access to the ADS Developer API you must do two things:

+1. log in to our newest version of the ADS search interface here: [ADS 2.0](http://adslabs.org/adsabs/)
-To obtain access to the ADS Developer API you must first apply for and recieve a *developer token* using our [Signup Form](https://docs.google.com/spreadsheet/viewform?formkey=dFJZbHp1WERWU3hQVVJnZFJjbE05SGc6MQ#gid=0)
+1. apply for and recieve a *developer token* using our [Signup Form](https://docs.google.com/spreadsheet/viewform?formkey=dFJZbHp1WERWU3hQVVJnZFJjbE05SGc6MQ#gid=0)

 **All** API requests must include your developer token in the *&dev_key* parameter.